 Cytoreduction and HIPEC is only done at a select number of cancer centers.
 The combination has proven to be highly effective, extending survival for 10 years and beyond in some cases.

 Allegheny has multiple programs designed to promote early detection of many serious diseases.
 This often expands the treatment options available and gives patients the best chance with a curative approach to therapy.

 The Esophageal and Lung Institute is one of seven specialty services in the Allegheny Health Network.

 - Orthopaedic Institute

 AHN includes more than 2,000 physicians spanning every clinical specialty, providing world-class medical care to patients everywhere.

 It encompasses seven hospitals and more than 200 primary care and specialty care practices.

-Disclaimer: Allegheny General Hospital has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Allegheny General Hospital has no professional affiliation with Asbestos.com.

 Last Modified December 3, 2018